South to America: Narrative

 Perry discusses various historical figures from the South during her travels.
 While in Harper's Ferry, West Virginia, she documents the history of Shields Green, one of the raiders who took part in John Brown's raid on Harper Ferry, a failed attempt by abolitionists to seize control of the Harper's Ferry Armory and foment a nationwide slave rebellion.
-She discusses historical massacres such as Wilmington Massacre of 1898 as well as more contemporary racially motivated crimes such as the Charleston church shooting.
+She discusses historical massacres such as the Wilmington massacre of 1898 as well as more contemporary racially motivated crimes such as the Charleston church shooting.
 Other parts of the book shift in focus to memoir as Perry discusses the lives of her grandmother and other family members who grew up in the South.
 The overall conclusion of the book is that racism was heavily ingrained in the American South, indeed the history of America, and that its effects continue to permeate to this day as racism remains pervasive in modern American society.